Linear solving

 julia> kernel(a)

-(Graded subquotient of submodule of F generated by
+(Graded subquotient of graded submodule of F with 2 generators

-3 -> z^4*e[1], Graded subquotient of submodule of F generated by
+3: z^4*e[1], Hom: graded subquotient of graded submodule of F with 2 generators

 source